SanketGawande27/JavaScript_Course/README.md

      1. I've generated HTML for the chatbox.
 If user wants to do a chat then it will click on chat Icon.
      2. And, also hide a chatbox, if the chat is finished.
      3. connects the Server and Browser for chat (Socket Connection Server to Browser and Browser to Server)
+  10. Section-10 (Live Validation for Registration form): In which I learned
+     1. I learned how to validate a form in real time.
+     2. If the user Inters the username that are already taken then it shows an flash eror that username is already taken.
+Same as for email, and for the password field it shows on flash error if the password is to short and if the password is to long.